Skip to content

 sunrise in yangshuo

 Yangshuo is another popular destination among landscape photographers.
-Even if it doesn’t have the same photographic opportunities as Xingping there are still some really cool places to photograph.
+Even if it doesn’t have the same photographic opportunities as Xingping, there are still some cool places to photograph.

-To make the most out of your trip, I suggest you stay in Yangshuo for at least two nights.
+To make the most of your trip, I suggest staying in Yangshuo for at least two nights.

 Sunset in Wuzhishan (五指山)